YEAR 7 MUSIC SCHOLARSHIPS – Entry September 2026

 Scholarship Application Process

-Candidates must indicate on their admissions application that they are interested in applying for a Music Scholarship after which further details will be provided.
+External candidates must indicate on their admissions application that they are interested in applying for a Music Scholarship.
+After submitting the 11+ admissions application form, the Music Scholarship application form will be visible on the applicant dashboard.

-If you submit the admissions application form and later decide to apply for a Music Scholarship, please email the Admissions Office (admissions@channing.co.uk) before Friday 8 November 2024 so we can send you further instructions.
+If you submit the admissions application form and later decide to apply for a Music Scholarship, please email the Admissions Office (admissions@channing.co.uk).

 It is important to collate in advance: